 Our road trip on the USA West Coast concluded with 4 days in San Francisco.

 After 4 weeks staying in National Parks surrounded by wide open spaces, the busyness of San Francisco was quite an adjustment.
-We spent quite a lot of time chilling out, but made plans to explore some of the city.
+We spent quite a lot of time chilling out, but also made time to explore the city.

 Our first stop was Alcatraz.
 Our friends had told us to book in advance as tickets sell out and we were pleased we did.

 While it was an expensive outing for us, the boat trip out to the island and the free audio guide was excellent.

 - While we were in town we took a ride on the famous cable cars and marveled at how anyone with a pram could make their way up and down the hills in the city.

 - We drove over the Golden Gate Bridge in the fog which made for an eery experience and later visited Bakers Beach for a great view of the bridge once the fog cleared.

 - Matt and I enjoyed exploring the Mission District alleys famed for their political murals (kids not so much)

-Despite feeling like we had a busy few days we only just touched the surface of all the amazing things you can do in San Francisco.
+Despite feeling like we had a busy few days we only just touched the surface.
+It is well worth including a few days in your itinerary as there are so many things to do.